Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Experiments

-First, we compare DADC with other actor-critic frameworks on the formulated cooperative load scheduling problem.
-Baseline comparison frameworks include IAC and DACC, and we train the networks of all frameworks with on-policy PPO algorithms.
-For PPO, the GAE parameter is set be 0.95, and the network weights are updated 3 times during one sample \cite{PPO}.
+First, we compare the proposed DADC framework with other actor-critic frameworks on the cooperative load scheduling problem.
+For a fair comparison, each frameworks is trained with PPO for six times with different random seeds.
+In PPO, the GAE parameter is set to be 0.95, and the network parameters are updated 3 times per sample~\cite{PPO}.

-We train the proposed framework for six times with different random seeds.
-In order to evaluate the performance during training, we adopt the following evaluation procedure: for each trial of a framework, we pause the training every 1000 episodes and run 10 independent episodes with each agent performing decentralized action selection.
-The sum of reward during an episode is referred to as the \textit{episode reward}.
+We apply the following evaluation procedure during training: for each trial, training is paused every 1000 episodes, and 10 independent episodes are run with each agent performing decentralized action selection.
+The cumulative reward for each episode is termed the \textit{episode reward}.

-We can observe from Fig. \ref{fig:reward} that IAC fails to learn stable policies and result in poor performance.
-This highly unstable training can be attributed to the non-stationarity in the environment of IAC.
-In contrast, benefiting the centralized critic, DACC is able to more stably learn the coordinated behaviours across all agents.
-Furthermore, DADC can learn stable policies with the negative episode reward greater than -60.
-Note that DADC preserves the agents' local information while DACC fails.
-Therefore, Fig. \ref{fig:reward} shows the superior performance of DADC over other actor-critic frameworks.
+The training curves are shown in Fig. \ref{fig:reward}.
+We observe that IAC fails to learn stable policies, resulting in poor performance, arguably due to the non-stationary environments encountered by its independent agents.
+In contrast, DACC leverage a global critic to facilitate more stable learning of coordinated behaviors across agents.
+DADC, on the other hand, achieves slightly better performance than DACC.
+The policies of DADC escape the local minimum of DACC at the price of a sharp performance decline at about $1\times 10^5$ episodes.
+This implies that DADC has a better exploration capability.
+Note that DADC preserves local information, unlike DACC.
+Thus, Fig.~\ref{fig:reward} demonstrates the superior performance of DADC over other actor-critic frameworks in this cooperative load scheduling task.